mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 4. When you are satisfied with your variations, click **Save**.

-<aside>Make sure you have set up your variations correctly before saving the Test.
+<aside>Make sure you have set up your variations correctly before saving the test.
 Once a test is saved, variations are fixed and cannot be edited, without deleting the test and beginning again.</aside>

 ### Create a connection